Quasicrystal: Materials science

 properties.
 Many metallic quasicrystalline substances are impractical for most applications due to their thermal instability; the Al–Cu–Fe ternary system and the Al–Cu–Fe–Cr and Al–Co–Fe–Cr quaternary systems, thermally stable up to 700 °C, are notable exceptions.

 The quasi-ordered droplet crystals could be formed under Dipolar forces in the Bose Einstein condensate.
-While the softcore Rydberg dressing interaction has forms triangular droplet-crystals, adding a Gaussian peak to the plateau type interaction would form multiple roton unstable points in the Bogoliubov spectrum.
+While the softcore Rydberg dressing interaction forms triangular droplet-crystals, adding a Gaussian peak to the plateau type interaction would form multiple roton unstable points in the Bogoliubov spectrum.
 Therefore, the excitation around the roton instabilities would grow exponentially and form multiple allowed lattice constants leading to quasi-ordered periodic droplet crystals.

 Applications

 Quasicrystalline substances have potential applications in several forms.

 Metallic quasicrystalline coatings can be applied by thermal spraying or magnetron sputtering.
 A problem that must be resolved is the tendency for cracking due to the materials' extreme brittleness.
 The cracking could be suppressed by reducing sample dimensions or coating thickness.
 Recent studies show typically brittle quasicrystals can exhibit remarkable ductility of over 50% strains at room temperature and sub-micrometer scales (<500 nm).

 An application was the use of low-friction Al–Cu–Fe–Cr quasicrystals as a coating for frying pans.
 Food did not stick to it as much as to stainless steel making the pan moderately non-stick and easy to clean; heat transfer and durability were better than PTFE non-stick cookware and the pan was free from perfluorooctanoic acid (PFOA); the surface was very hard, claimed to be ten times harder than stainless steel, and not harmed by metal utensils or cleaning in a dishwasher; and the pan could withstand temperatures of 1000 C without harm.
 However, after an initial introduction the pans were a chrome steel, probably because of the difficulty of controlling thin films of the quasicrystal.

 The Nobel citation said that quasicrystals, while brittle, could reinforce steel "like armor".
 When Shechtman was asked about potential applications of quasicrystals he said that a precipitation-hardened stainless steel is produced that is strengthened by small quasicrystalline particles.
 It does not corrode and is extremely strong, suitable for razor blades and surgery instruments.
 The small quasicrystalline particles impede the motion of dislocation in the material.